AW1534/GuessTheSong/README.md

 # Requirements
 - Python 3 (Python 3.10 was used to create this)
-- windows, mac, linux or any linux distro that supports the `cls` command
+- windows, mac, or any linux distro that supports the `cls` command
 - It is recommended to add python to `PATH`

 That's it- no python packages are used here, other than the built-in ones